saraalat/git-group-assigment/Group 3/README.md

 Facts:

-1. The book was inspired by the author's desert crash during WWII.
+1. The book was inspired by the author’s 1935 desert crash, not during WWII.

-2. The book was only in France, but its translation's later gained success in the US.
+2. The book was first published in the United States, not only in France.

-3. All the illustrations were drawn in colored pencil.
+3. The illustrations were made with watercolor, not colored pencil.

-4. It has been suggested that Michael Jackson's moon-walk was inspired by the fox's dance in the 1974 adaptation.
+4. There is no evidence linking Michael Jackson’s moonwalk to the 1974 adaptation.

-5. The little prince is actually named Maurice
+5. The Little Prince has no given name in the story.